randa-mu/blocklock-solidity/README.md

 }
 ```

-#### 3.Request Blocklock encryption
+#### 3. Request Blocklock encryption
 Define a function to initiate blocklock encryption requests originating from your application.
-In this function, interact with the deployed BlocklockSender contract instance to register the encryption request on-chain.
+In this function, interact with the deployed `BlocklockSender` contract instance to register the encryption request on-chain.

-The function should return a requestId, which can be stored within your contract for tracking and managing the lifecycle of the blocklock encryption request.
+The function should return a `requestId`, which can be stored within your contract for tracking and managing the lifecycle of the blocklock encryption request.

 ```solidity
 function createBlocklockRequest(uint256 decryptionBlockNumber, TypesLib.Ciphertext calldata encryptedData)